DropScriptDoc/ark/docs/namespaces.md

         - Returns the main GUI window.
     - `Window& addWindow(const string& windowName, const string& statusBarText, const Vector2& pos, const Vector2& size)`
         - Adds a window to the GUI.
 Position and size are in absolute screen pixels.
+    - `void setWindowOpened(const Window& in, const bool opened)`
+        - Opens or closes the specified window.
+Brings it to the foreground if opened.

 ## Input
 - Functions